Privacy and FERPA

-Employees are required to complete FERPA training on a periodic basis which is coordianted through the Office of Human Resources for both new and continuing employees.
-This training reviews both federal regulations as well as the Augustana policiy.
-Questions about the training or complying with our policy should be directed to our Dean of Students.
+Employees are required to complete FERPA training on a periodic basis which is coordinated through the Office of Human Resources for both new and continuing employees.
+This training reviews both federal regulations as well as the Augustana policy.
+Questions about the training or complying with our policy should be directed to the Dean of Students.

 Student employees should complete the training through CORE.

+A privacy waiver is not a right to act on an individual's behalf.
+A privacy waiver never permits a third party direct access to Arches, Moodle, Starfish or other campus software programs and never permits the third party to request a release of records for the student or access or Parchment, our transcript vendor.
 The privacy waiver may be signed by a student with a wet signature at any time.
 E-signatures and proxy signatures are not accepted.
-Once a form is completed and submitted by the student (a third party may not submit the form), the signature on teh form requires validation which may take additional time.
-The student record of the form will be stored in the Colleague database with the parameters of the release and the pass code.
+Once a form is completed and submitted (hard copies only) by the student (a third party may not submit the form), the signature on the form requires validation which may take additional time.
+The signed form will be kept on file in the student's permanent record in the Office of the Registrar and the data collected on the form will be entered and stored in the Colleague database with the parameters of the release and the pass code.
 Validating a signature is authentic may take additional time if the form is not signed in the presence of a FERPA-trained employee and therefore may not be entered into the system until proper checks have been completed.

-The Augustana privacy waiver does not grant a third party unlimited access to a student record.
+The Augustana privacy waiver does not grant a third party unlimited access to a student record and does not mean the college will send communications automatically to any third party.
+Communication of grade reports, transcripts and other protected information housed in our educational record systems (Arches, Starfish, Moodle, Handshake, Public Safety and Police, as well as Library, Housing and Dining software, etc.) remains the responsibility of the student.
 Further, it does not grant the third party the ability to release the student record.
 Third party access without a release is only granted under a power of attorney explicitly stating access to educational records or through a lawfully issued subpoena.
 College legal counsel will be involved in all subpoenas.

 The waiver allows the designated college employee and/or office the ability to communicate with a third party if the college determines it is appropriate and in the best educational interests of the student.
 The FERPA law explicitly notes this waiver MAY provide access to records, it does not indicate the college MUST release or provide information about a student record.
 Under no circumstances does the college email individual student grade reports to third parties.
 A legal release of the student grade record (transcript) requires a legal release each time.
 At Augustana, this release may happen by a transcript request made through secure login to Arches by current students (no charge) or alumni (small fee) or by visiting the Office of the Registrar in Founders Hall to complete a form in person (hard copy forms require a fee).
 See Transcripts for fees, policies and procedures.